DougTrajano/mlflow-server/README.md

 <details><summary>Amazon Aurora Serverless</summary>
 <p>

-[Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) is an on-demand, autoscaling configuration for Amazon Aurora.
+[Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) is an on-demand, auto-scaling configuration for Amazon Aurora.
 It automatically starts up, shuts down, and scales capacity up or down based on your application's needs.
 You can run your database on AWS without managing database capacity.

 </p>
 </details>